Create Nginx Rewrite Rules with return and rewrite

 Handle Legacy URL Structures

-When migrating from another CMS or URL structure, you often need to redirect old paths to new ones.
-This example handles a common WordPress-to-static migration scenario:
+When migrating from another CMS or URL structure, old paths often need redirects to their new equivalents.
+This pattern handles a common WordPress-to-static migration scenario:

 server {